frameworkjet/FrameworkJet/README.md

 ```
 Save and close.

-These two settings are required by the back-end application.

 #### Third-party services
-Go to Config/Services.php and set up the following lines:
+Go to Config/Services.php and set up the following:
 ```php
 ...
 return [